adiwg/mdEditor-doc/contact/new/individual.md

   > ![](/assets/NoteSmall.png)** **Users** **can either select or drop an image to be used as a logo.
   >
   > * Images loaded into mdEditor must be smaller than 50kb \(recommended size is smaller than 25kb\).
-  >   *  If a larger image is necessary, link to it rather than load it into mdEditor.
-If your contact contains a logo, you must include a filename for the logo.
+  >   * If a larger image is necessary, link to it rather than load it into mdEditor

+  > *  If your contact contains a logo, you must include a filename for the logo.
+  >
-  > * If an organization has a logo associated with it, individuals will inherit the logos from the organization.
+  > * If an organization has a logo associated with it, individuals will inherit the logo from the organization.

 * **Available Times**: Recommended

   ---